lmi/Copernicus/README.md

 ### Structure

-- `land/`: Contains notebooks for the hands-on session for Copernicus Land monitroing service.
+- `Land/`: Contains notebooks for the hands-on session for Copernicus Land monitroing service.
 - `/clms-hrsi-arlie_demo-iceland/`: Contains examples and exercisse of how to download and process ARLIE data.
 - `/land_use/`: Contains notebooks for download and processing data from WEkEO such is Urban Atlas and Corine lulc in the near future.

+## Workshop: Marine Monitoring Service

+### Description

+In this session, we will use pre-adjusted scripts derived from the **Mercator Ocean International - Copernicus Marine**, with additional functionality that we’ve added to enhance the workflows.
+Participants will learn to about biogeochemical data, marine heat wave, and assess data using various Copernicus Marine Monitoring datasets.

+### Structure

+- `Marine/`: Contains the folders for the hands-on session for Copernicus Marine monitroing service.
+- `/Biogeochemical/`: Contains the biogeochemical notebooks for the hands-on session for Copernicus Marine monitroing service.
+   - `/out/`: Contains the output from the notebook results.
+- `/Marine_Heat_Wave/`: Contains the marine heat wave notebooks for the hands-on session for Copernicus Marine monitroing service.
+   - `/out/`: Contains the output from the notebook results.
+   - `/img/`: Contains images to fully display the notebook.

 ## Workshop: Atmosphere Monitoring Service